Next: , Previous: , Up: For Gurus [Contents][Index]

 You can edit the data area, but don’t insert or delete any newlines except in the local-variables part, since SES locates things by counting newlines.
 Use C-x C-e at the end of a line to install your edits into the spreadsheet data structures (this does not update the print area, use, e.g., C-c C-l for that).

-The data area is maintained as an image of spreadsheet data structures that area stored in buffer-local variables.
-If the data area gets messed up, you can try reconstructing the data area from the data structures:
+The data area is maintained as an image of spreadsheet data structures as stored in buffer-local variables from initially loading the area.
+If the data area gets messed up in the sequel, you can try reconstructing the data area from the data structures:

 C-c M-C-l